Chaos of Now

 A cruel comment from a classmate sends thirteen year-old Wendy into a spiral of self-doubt.
 What can she expect when even her own father barely takes an interest in her life?
 Mysterious notes from “AFREND” help Wendy see there’s still hope.
 Who could the notes be from?
 A cute boy perhaps?
 When the nasty comments continue to wear her down, Wendy is forced to take drastic measures.
 She tries changing who she is, hoping it will be enough put the taunting behind her.

-This story delves into the anxiety and … Continue reading
+This story delves into the … Continue reading

 Season of the Witch